 Contributions, grants and other support received are recorded as unrestricted in net assets without donor restrictions, or as temporarily restricted or permanently restricted depending on the existence and/or nature of any donor restrictions, in net assets with donor restrictions.
 All contributions are considered available for unrestricted use unless specifically restricted by the donor.
-Amounts received that are designated for future periods or restricted by the donor for specific purposes are reported as temporarily restricted or permanently restricted net assets are reclassified to unrestricted net assets upon satisfaction of the time or purpose restrictions.
+Amounts received that are designated for future periods or restricted by the donor for specific purposes are reported as temporarily restricted or permanently restricted support that increases net assets with donor restrictions.
+Restricted net assets are reclassified to unrestricted net assets upon satisfaction of the time or purpose restrictions.